hotwax/oms-documentation/shopify/how-are-orders-downloaded-from-shopify-to-hotwax-commerce/giftcardordersdownload.md

 Some of the retailers we work with offer both physical and digital gift cards which have product type as `GIFT CARD` in Shopify.
 In such cases, gift cards product type is not set up as either `DIGITAL` or `FINISHED GOODS` but are specifically set up as the `GIFT_CARD` product type in HotWax Commerce.

 In this setup, digital gift cards are configured for auto-fulfillment directly in Shopify, while physical gift cards require the traditional fulfillment process.
-Here's how it works:

-## Digital gift cards:

-When customers order a digital gift card on Shopify, after the order is created, Shopify immediately auto fulfills the order, assigns a serial number to digital gift card, loads the value to activate the gift card and consequently, when HotWax Commerce downloads that order from Shopify, it is automatically marked as “Completed”.

-Customers receive the gift card in their registered email along with the serial number that can be used to redeem the gift card.

-## Physical gift cards:

-Orders with physical gift cards are not auto-fulfilled in Shopify.
-Therefore, HotWax Commerce routes them through the traditional fulfillment process.